TOURISM ECONOMICS AND POLICY-2

 written

-c) discussion of papers presented during lectures
+C. Discussion of papers assigned during the lectures

 Accessibility, Disability and Inclusion